austinPabian/usps-token-relay/README.md

-# Utilize with OAuth Tokens in Airtable
+# Utilize USPS API with OAuth Tokens in Airtable

-USPS doesn't like browser-based OAuth?
+Want to validate addresses in your Airtable data but USPS doesn't like browser-based OAuth?
 Circumvent with a relay server.